Daniel-Xu0/CS3200---Final-Project/README.md

 # CS3200---Final-Project
 MyAnimeList-Esque Database

+Files in Repo:
+  query_methods.py
+    - Query Class with different methods (queries)
+    - Application will use these to retrieve information from database DataTableDisplay.py
+    - Front End application, uses Tinker to display myanimelist 2.0 local website Main.py
+    - Main driver, will initiate Tinker website

 Software/Packages Requirements:
   Lanuage: Python 3, MySQL
-  Packages Used: pymysql, tkinter, DateEntry from tkcalendar (ADD MORE AS WE WORK ON IT) Pip installs: python3 -m pip install PyMySQL pip install tkcalendar tkinter should already be installed
+  Packages Used: pymysql, tkinter, DateEntry from tkcalendar, default dict from collections (ADD MORE AS WE WORK ON IT) Pip installs: python3 -m pip install PyMySQL pip install tkcalendar tkinter should already be installed collections should already be installed

 Running the program:
 IMPORTANT: BEFORE EXECUTING THE PROGRAM, MAKE SURE TO CHANGE THE SQL CONNECTION LOGIN INFORMATION IN THE CODE FIRST (LINE 130 OF MAIN.PY)